robertmc0/modules-test/modules/servicebus/topics/README.md

 ## Details

-This module deploys a topic to an existing servicebus namespace.
+This module deploys a topic to an existing Azure servicebus namespace.
 The topic is deployed with no subscriptions.

 ## Parameters